+(i) Reporting Entity

+IPSAS 1.63b

+For the purposes of these financial statements, the consolidated financial statements of the Government of the Republic of Mauritius mean:

+- (a) The Budgetary Central Government of the Republic of Mauritius, which comprises Ministries, Government Departments as listed in the schedule to the Appropriation (2022 -2023) Act of 20X0; - (b) Statutory Bodies as per the Statutory Bodies (Accounts and Audit) Act and Special Funds as per the Finance and Audit Act; - (c) Local Government as per the Local Government Act; - (d) Regional Government as per the Rodrigues Regional Assembly Act; - (e) Other Extra Budgetary Units and Public Sector controlled entities as per the list of Public Institutions included in the Digest of Public Finance published by Statistics Mauritius; and - (f) Associates where the Government has significant influence (but not control) in other entities.

+The 'consolidated financial statements of the Public Sector and is referred to as 'Public Sector' financial statements.

+(ii) Reporting Period

+The consolidated financial statements covers the financial year from 01 July 20X0 to 30 June 20X1.

+IPSAS 1.63c

+(iii) Authorization Date

+These consolidated financial statements were authorized for issue on (date) by the Accountant-General.

+(iv) Basis of Preparation

+A Estimates

-(i) Reporting Entity IPSAS 1.63b The consolidated financial statements of the Public Sector of the Republic of Mauritius comprise of the Government (Government Departments as listed in the schedule to the Appropriation (20X0 -20X1) Act of 20X0 and Ministries), Local Government, Regional Government and Public Sector Controlled Entities. (ii) Reporting Period IPSAS 1.63c The reporting period for these consolidated financial statements is the year ended 30 June 20X1.
-IPSAS 14.26 (iii) Authorization Date These consolidated financial statements were authorized for issue on (date) by the Accountant-General. (iv) Basis of Preparation A Estimates The Estimates (Budget) figures included in these consolidated financial statements are for IPSAS 24.45 the Budgetary Central Government.
-The budget for Local Government, Regional Government and Public Sector Controlled Entities (where applicable) have been excluded as these are not made publicly available.
+The Estimates (Budget) figures included in these consolidated financial statements are for the Budgetary Central Government.
+The budget for Statutory Bodies, Special Funds, Local Government, Regional Government, Other Extra Budgetary Units and Public Sector controlled entities (where applicable) have been excluded as these are not made publicly available.

 The budget and the accounting bases differ.
-The budget of the Government is appropriated IPSAS 24.39 by votes of expenditure on a cash basis except for cost of borrowings and carry-over of capital expenditure which are appropriated on an accrual basis.
-The statement of financial position and statement of financial performance are prepared on an accrual basis.
+The budget of the Government is appropriated by votes of expenditure on a cash basis except for 'cost of borrowings' which is appropriated on an accrual basis and 'carry-over of capital expenditure' where amount earmarked in a fiscal year is carried over to a period not exceeding 3 months in the following fiscal year.
+The Estimates is classified by both economic and functional classifications based, as far as possible, on the Government Finance Statistics Manual.

 The statement of comparison of budget and actual amounts are prepared on the same basis as the budget.

-IPSAS 24.43 The approved budget covers the financial period from 1 July 20X0 to 30 June 20X1.
+The approved budget covers the fiscal year from 1 July 2022 to 30 June 2023.

 The original budget was approved by the National Assembly on (date), [and a supplementary appropriation for (amount) was approved on (date)].

+Page | 3

-B Financial Statements IPSAS 1.127a These consolidated financial statements have been prepared on a historical cost basis, IPSAS 1.
-132a except for certain assets and liabilities which have been revalued as set out in these accounting policies.
-Where necessary and where practicable, comparative figures have been amended to conform to changes in presentation, or in accounting policies in the current year.
-The accounting policies have been applied consistently throughout the period.
+B Financial Statements

+These consolidated financial statements have been prepared on a historical cost basis, except for certain assets and liabilities which have been revalued as set out in these accounting policies.

+IPSAS 1.127a

+The accounting policies have been applied consistently throughout the year.
+Where necessary and where it is practicable, comparative figures have been restated to conform to changes in presentation, or in accounting policies in the current year.

+IPSAS 1.
+132a

+The statement of financial position and statement of financial performance are prepared on an accrual basis.

 The cash flow statement has been prepared using the direct method.